Prajwal1591/SI-2024-Cubesat/README.md

  1. As weight and size is small, therefore it is cost effective.
  2. CubeSats can be used for a wide range of missions including Earth observation, scientific research, technology demonstration, communications, and more
  3. CubeSats adhere to standardized sizes (e.g., 1U, 2U, 3U, etc.), which makes them easier to design, build, and integrate into launch vehicles.
- 4. CubeSats can be used to test new technologies or techniques in space with lower financial risk compared to larger, more expensive satellites.
+ 4. CubeSats can be used to test new technologies or techniques in space with lower financial risk compared to larger or more expensive satellites.

 > ## Dispenser System
- A dispenser system refers to a mechanism or device used to release satellites, payloads, or CubeSats into space from a launch vehicle.
+ *A dispenser system refers to a mechanism or device used to release satellites, payloads, or CubeSats into space from a launch vehicle.
  It provides attachment to the launching vehicles.
  The first dispenser for CubeSats was the Poly-Picosatellite Orbital Deployer (P-POD).
-It was developed by Cal Poly, San Luis Obispo.
+It was developed by Cal Poly, San Luis Obispo.*

 ![image](https://github.com/user-attachments/assets/9912b459-ddf2-4216-9360-94249497864f)